“`

 - Genre fit

-- Presence of possible buyers
+- Presence of potential buyers

-Improve Your Resources
+Fine-tune Your Resources

 Align your festival strategy with your budget and schedule.
 Keeping a close eye on submission fees and tracking outcomes can greatly enhance your ROI:

-- Research and match festivals shrewdly.
+- Research and match festivals strategically.

 - Track media impressions and introductions made.

-- Employ feedback for refining applications.
+- Use feedback for refining applications.

 Â